susant146/ReconFormer-EDR-FastMRI/README.md

 **Fig.4**: Model robustness towards anatomical shift: Performance of various models trained on knee data and tested on brain images.
 Corresponding (a) SSIM, (b) PSNR measures for R = 4 and (c) SSIM, (d) PSNR measure for R = 8.

 <img width="529" height="382" alt="image" src="https://github.com/user-attachments/assets/87df818c-53bc-4f82-be65-c662df38c01b" /> <br>
-**Fig.5**Comparison of reconstruction performance (PSNR in dB) across varying percentages of available training data (100%, 75%, 50%, and 25%) for different models.
+**Fig.5** Comparison of reconstruction performance (PSNR in dB) across varying percentages of available training data (100%, 75%, 50%, and 25%) for different models.
 Each circle’s color and size represent the corresponding model’s parameter count (in Millions), with larger and warmer-colored circles indicating higher complexity.

 # Supplementary Material
-we have includedd the 95% confidence intervals (CIs) computed volume-wise for PSNR, SSIM, and NMSE.
+We have includedd the 95% confidence intervals (CIs) computed volume-wise for PSNR, SSIM, and NMSE.
 For the fastMRI knee dataset, the 90% CI for PSNR is approximately ±0.15 dB and for SSIM ±0.004, for the proposed ReconFormer-EDR model.
 Furthermore, we now provide a per-sequence breakdown (CORPD vs. CORPDFS) to highlight performance across different contrasts in Table.2 and Table.3.
 To address concern regarding data partitioning, we have clarified in Section III-A that training and validation sets follow the fastMRI patient-wise split [2].
 Note that training was performed on approximately 15K slices of the training set and 20% of these was used for validation.
 The results in Table I are reported on the remaining 3K slices of the validation set. <br>

 **Table.2**: R=4: QUANTITATIVE COMPARISON OF VARIOUS ARCHITECTURES WITH THE PROPOSED RECONFORMER-EDR MODEL.
 THE BEST PERFORMANCE MEASURES ARE HIGHLIGHTED IN BOLD FONT.
 <img width="1087" height="396" alt="image" src="https://github.com/user-attachments/assets/e38ac850-7484-4029-9346-6ce3ea89f3c4" /> <br>